Warehouses have evolved from basic godowns to advance facilities that are capable of functioning at high productivity levels.

 How About Installing a Mezzanine?

-Warehouses or Distribution Centres are typically high-ceilinged buildings.
+Warehouses or Fulfilment Centres are typically high-ceilinged buildings.
 In warehousing terms, A mezzanine is a semi-permanent structure that can be dismantled and relocated within the warehouse.

 The purpose of installing a mezzanine is to provide a shipping or staging area for incoming and outgoing inventory at all times.
 A mezzanine installed above the floor-level can increase floor space up to two folds.